bonsairobo/height-mesh-rs/README.md

 // A 64^2 chunk with 1-pixel boundary padding.
 type ChunkShape = ConstShape2u32<66, 66>;

-// This chunk will cover just a single quadrant of a parabola. let mut height_map = [1.0; ChunkShape::SIZE as usize];
+// This chunk will cover just a single quadrant of a paraboloid. let mut height_map = [1.0; ChunkShape::SIZE as usize];
 for i in 0u32..ChunkShape::SIZE {
     let [x, y] = ChunkShape::delinearize(i);